openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Description
 ###########

-Check abilities to assign multiple vNIC to a single VM.
+Check abilities to assign multiple vNIC to a single instance.

 Complexity